bookofproofs/bookofproofs.github.io/_sources/history/17th-century/sluze.md

 * One month later de Sluze replied to Huygens saying that he would read it to the best of his ability.
 * Huygens also sent a copy of Horologium Oscillatorium (1673) to de Sluze.
 * He described the aims of the Royal Society and sought an exchange of letters which should inform the English of Sluse's research undertaken since the publication of his 'Mesolabum', which, he said, had been much appreciated in England, although copies were scarce.
+* Oldenburg inquired about the natural history of the country around Liège, a well-known centre for mining, and about "whatever novelties there may be of a mechanical kind" ...
 * Sluse was later to reply fully to all these requests, satisfying the Society's mathematical interests in good measure as well as Oldenburg's expressed interest in natural history and the history of trades.
 * In this first instance he responded only with polite acknowledgements, doubting, he said, whether a sustained correspondence was possible since it had taken three months for Oldenburg's letter to arrive.
 * In fact the return letter took only nine days and a regular correspondence was possible.